 Dependents who lose coverage may elect to continue health care coverage through COBRA.
-To elect COBRA, you must notify the Human Resources Department and your son or daughter must complete an application form.
-You must complete a SHA Benefits Election Form to drop a dependent.
-Coverage will cease at the end of the month in which the dependent marries or reaches the age limit.
+A COBRA packet will be sent prior to coverage ending.
+To elect COBRA, you must notify the Human Resources Department and your son or daughter must submit the COBRA enrollment form within 60 days of receiving the packet.
+You must complete a SHA Remove Dependents Form to drop a dependent.
+Coverage will cease at the end of the month in which the dependent reaches the age limit.

 Step 2 - Make other changes to your benefits coverage

 You may also cancel any optional coverage such as life insurance, supplemental life insurance, AD&D or Supplemental Long-Term Disability.
 Dependents are eligible for supplemental GTL up to age 25 (through age 24) for Accidental Death and Dismemberment.